|Cold Hardy:||Yes, 5°F with drops to 0°F for short duration|

 If you don’t want to spend hours tending fussy plants then the Dwarf Palmetto is the plant for you.
 It also won’t be creating a mess, as it’s relatively maintenance-free and doesn’t suffer pest or disease problems.

-You won’t even wear yourself out pruning because you’ll only ever need to trim off completely brown fronds.
-Don’t prune them off too early as the palm is still gaining nutrients from even those that contain just a bit of green.
-Its small size makes it manageable.
+Its compact size makes pruning this palm an easy task.
+You only need to prune the completely brown fronds.
+Watch out for pruning them off too early as the palm is still gaining nutrients from fronds that contain even just a bit of green.

 What About Fertilizing?